 - Finally, StarTools, as of 1.7 makes full use of GPU acceleration where possible.

 This YouTube video shows a simple standard workflow.
 You will notice that virtually all workflows (even for complex composites such as LLSHO, HOO, etc.) follow the following general order;

-- Load the data (using Open or Compose), indicate it is still linear (this switches Tracking On).
+- Load the data (using Open or Compose), indicate it is still linear (this switches signal evolution Tracking on).

-- Develop/FilmDev or AutoDev to see what we have got.
+- AutoDev to see what we have got to work with.